 Maybe there’s a bug.
 As far as I know, man-db problem exists in every Debian based Linux distribution, including Debian and Ubuntu.
 The earliest report I see is in 2012, and Debian 11, the latest stable Debian version, also has this problem.

-Because triggering man-db is the last step of upgrade, it seems like organizing and concluding something.
+Because triggering man-db is nearly the last step of upgrade, it seems like organizing and concluding something.
 It doesn’t upgrade man-db package itself, so using apt-mark hold man-db command is useless.

 First of all, forget the one who told you using Putty to generate the key, it’s outdated now.

 Why?
 Because in the past, only Linux supports SSH so that Windows should use third party tool to realize SSH remote connection.
 But now Windows 10 supports native SSH Client, so you must get used to this one and avoid strange errors or wrongs.

 Then, let’s see how to generate SSH key by native SSH Client.
 It’s easy.
 Open your local terminal (Linux or Windows) and execute:

 In fact, though there is many options can be added, I only recommend one: